SimplyKyra/SimplyKyraBlog/README.md

 # SimplyKyraBlog
 Bits of code that I'm sharing with the world to hopefully make your life a little easier!

+## General

+In case you want to run these bash commands from anywhere on your computer, rather than just where it lives, I created [this blog post](https://www.simplykyra.com/how-to-run-a-bash-script-from-anywhere-on-your-apple-computer/) to explain the process.

 ## Blogging Help

 Any scripts that help me while going through my blogging related tasks.